Skip to content

 Musical Instrument Digital Interface (.midi)

 MIDI (Musical Instrument Digital Interface) files don’t contain actual audio data.
 Instead, they consist of instructions that tell synthesizers or MIDI-compatible devices how to produce music.
-In short, MIDI files are sets of commands for musical instruments to play, which makes them incompatible with audio recording for transcription purposes.
+In short, MIDI files are sets of commands that instruct musical instruments on how to play, which makes them incompatible with audio recordings for transcription purposes.

 Audio Interchange File Format (.aif / .aifc / .aiff)

-AIFF is an uncompressed audio file format, meaning it retains the total quality of the original audio recording like a .wav file.
+AIFF is an uncompressed audio file format, meaning it retains the total quality of the original audio recording, similar to a .wav file.
 Apple Inc. developed the AIFF format for storing high-quality audio on Macintosh and other Apple platforms.
 Despite that, the format can be used in Windows systems.

 Sun Audio File Format (.au / .snd / .ulaw)

 .au, which simply stands for “audio,” is a file format developed by Sun Microsystems.
-As the name suggests, .au is a simple, common, uncompressed audio format mostly used in Unix- or Linux-based operating systems.
+As the name suggests, .au is a simple, standard, uncompressed audio format mainly used in Unix- or Linux-based operating systems.
 Some programs on Microsoft platforms can also open .au files.

 Digital Recorder-Specific Files

-Many digital audio recorders also have their specific file formats.
-Olympus digital audio recorders use the company’s proprietary Digital Speech Standard files in their devices, and file extensions for those files are typically .dss.
+Many digital audio recorders also have their own specific file formats.
+Olympus digital audio recorders utilize the company’s proprietary Digital Speech Standard files in their devices, and the file extensions for these files are typically .dss.
 DSS is commonly used in professional settings where transcription services are involved, and some transcription software supports DSS files directly.
 DSS uses high compression, meaning smaller file sizes but commensurately lower audio quality.

 Then there are.dct files, which several different brands of audio recorders utilize.
-Any audio recording transcription services company should be able to accommodate these files easily.
+Any audio recording transcription services company should be able to easily accommodate these files.

 Conclusion

-Transcription service providers often accommodate a wide variety of file formats and there are several ways to convert files into more common extensions.
+Transcription service providers often accommodate a wide variety of file formats, and there are several methods for converting files into more common extensions.
 However, the best way to ensure fast and efficient transcription is to contact the company and inquire if your file format is supported.